 |M (Metastasis) 0–1||Indicates if the cancer has spread to other parts of the body, such as the lungs or the bones (metastatic or secondary cancer).
 M0 means the cancer has not spread; M1 means the cancer has spread.|

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor but it is not possible for any doctor to predict the exact course of the disease.
-Instead your doctor can give you an idea of what may happen based on statistics and common issues that affect people with the same type of thyroid cancer as you.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
+Instead, your doctor can give you an idea of what may happen, based on statistics and common issues that affect people with the same type of thyroid cancer as you.

 - your test results